 ‘Fast’ thinking, on the other hand, has a much greater capacity for taking in information, and so our unconscious decision-making processes can be far more effective in reaching the best conclusion.

 ‘Good choices are more about the information going in, rather than the process itself,’ says Patricia, ‘but it does appear that using your intuition has some distinct advantages.
 And given that the unconscious decision-making part of the brain is fed sensory information from all parts of the body including our viscera (which feeds information to a part of the brain called the insula), the idea of “gut feeling” seems to make sense.
 We use both our sensory and our emotional processing to make unconscious decisions.

 ‘As a leader, you have to accept that you’ll be wrong sometimes, so it’s important to put measures in place to evaluate the effectiveness of your decisions.
 When you have time to assess what information is needed and when the decisions are not based on ambiguous or uncertain data, slow thinking still outperforms fast thinking.
 But this suggests that slow thinking may be a better management approach, while fast thinking is more suited to the complex decisions required in leadership.’

 Patricia is clear that fast thinking is a skill that can be developed, and it requires time and space to clear your mind and allow your subconscious to express itself.

 ‘Senior managers rarely allow themselves that time and space,’ she says, ‘and it’s an aspect of leadership we cover on the programme that often has a profound impact on the programme participants.

 ‘Frequently, great ideas come out of the blue when you get rid of the busyness.
 It may seem unproductive, but the science – and what we see from its application – tells us a very different story.’

-To learn more about Henley’s Advanced Management Practice programme, click here.
+To learn more about Henley’s Executive Management Programme, click here.